Parimelalhagar: Publication of the commentary

-Of all the commentaries available of the Kural text, the Parimelalhagar commentary was the first to be published by modern printing technology and remains the widely published commentary to date.
+Of all the commentaries available on the Kural text, the Parimelalhagar commentary was the first to be published by modern printing technology and remains the widely published commentary to date.
 In his work Tamil Literature, M. S. Purnalingam Pillai attests that copies of Parimel's original commentary were preserved by the 16th-century scholar Thirumeni Rathna Kavirayar and by Thevarpiran Kavirayar of Alwar Tirunagari.
 The commentary was first analyzed, annotated and published by Ramanuja Kavirayar and came to print in 1840.
 This was followed by another commentary by Tirutthanigai Saravanaperumal Aiyar, which was based on Parimel's original commentary.
 Murugesa Mudhaliyar published Parimel's commentary with explanations in 1885.
 The annotated Parimel's commentary by Arumuka Navalar, whose work came out in several editions, remains one of the best Parimel's commentary ever published.
 As of 2013, Perimelalhagar's commentary appeared in more than 200 editions by as many as 30 publishers.

 Views about Valluvar

-Parimelalhagar held Valluvar in high regards for upholding virtue incessantly throughout the work of the Kural.
+Parimelalhagar held Valluvar in high regard for upholding virtue incessantly throughout the work of the Kural.
 Parimel addresses Valluvar as Deiva Pulamai Thiruvalluvar (literally "divine philosopher Thiruvalluvar").
 In what is known in the scholarly circle as his most famous quote on Valluvar, Parimel praises Valluvar in his commentary to couplet 322 thus: "It is Valluvar’s innate nature to select the best virtues said in all the known works and present them in a manner that is common and acceptable to everyone."

 According to Jagannathan, Parimelalhagar believed that Valluvar authored the Kural text with his vast knowledge obtained after extensively studying several works, including numerous Sanskrit works of ancient times.
 This can be observed from Parimel's introduction to the main text of Kural's Book I, his commentary to couplets 662 and 1330, and his introduction to Book III of the Kural text.

 Other works

 Apart from his work on the Kural, Parimelalhagar has also written commentary on the Sangam works of the Paripaadal of the Eight Anthologies series and Tirumurukāṟṟuppaṭai of the Ten Idylls series.
 The old commentary on the Paripaadal is attributed to Parimel by U. V. Swaminatha Iyer, who published it.
 Scholars consider his commentary on the Paripaadal to be older than his commentary on the Tirukkural.
 Scholars such as Gopalakrishnamachariyar claim that the Parimelalhagar commentary on the Tirumurukāṟṟuppaṭai is written by a different poet of his namesake of a different period in time.
-Parimel characterizes poetess Kanthiyar, who lived before his time, as Nanthidai Maduttha Kanthi, as she had tampered with and interpolated verses in Paripaadal similar to the way she did in Jivaka Chinthamani, which were later removed by Parimel when he annotated the poem.
+Parimel characterizes the poet Kanthiyar, who lived before his time, as Nanthidai Maduttha Kanthi, as she had tampered with and interpolated verses in Paripaadal similar to the way she did in Jivaka Chinthamani, which were later removed by Parimel when he annotated the poem.